epoch8/vedana.tech/src/content/docs/contributing/contributing.md

 Be respectful.
 Vedana follows the [Contributor Covenant](https://www.contributor-covenant.org/).
 Constructive criticism is welcome; personal attacks are not.

-## Licence
+## License

-Vedana is distributed under the licence in [LICENSE](https://github.com/epoch8/vedana/blob/main/LICENSE).
-By submitting a PR you agree your code is distributed under the same licence.
+Vedana is distributed under the **[Apache License 2.0](https://github.com/epoch8/vedana/blob/main/LICENSE)**.
+By submitting a PR you agree your code is distributed under the same license.
+Apache 2.0 includes an explicit patent grant from contributors — you grant the project a license to any patents that read on your contribution.

 ## Contacting the team